saif-ellafi/foundryvtt-mythic-gme/README.md

 Mythic GME Tools provides the Macros and Tables for Playing the Mythic GM Emulator series in Foundry VTT.

+Below you can find detailed instructions and features for how to play and use this module.

 ### [Invite me to a Coffee](#by-jeansenvaars) :) if you enjoy my work!

 [![YouTube Video](video-img.png)](https://youtu.be/bSzZbTvXPuw)

 ## Word Mill Games

-**Mythic GM Emulator Rulebook** is REQUIRED to use and understand this content.
+**Mythic GM Emulator Rulebook** is _REQUIRED_ to use and understand this content.
 Variations 1 and 2 books are needed for the optional rules!.

-All attributions belong to [Word Mill Games](https://www.wordmillgames.com) and this module is redistributed with _ appropriate permission from author_ **Tana Pigeon** - And may NOT be REDISTRIBUTED FURTHER without CONSENT
+All attributions belong to [Word Mill Games](https://www.wordmillgames.com) and this module is redistributed with appropriate permission from author **Tana Pigeon** - And may NOT be REDISTRIBUTED FURTHER without CONSENT

 [Get Mythic GME Book](https://www.drivethrurpg.com/product/20798/Mythic-Game-Master-Emulator)